Parish-Lab/Bergman-Variations-578/README.md

 >singlet electronic configuration for your NICS job:
 >    * You _must_ use Gaussian to perform the NICS computations, and
 >    * You _must_ request the broken symmetry approach by prepending `BS-` onto
->    the level of theory (combination of method/basis set) provided to the
+>    the level of theory (combination of method/basis set) passed to the
->    `--modelchem` option.
+>    `--modelchem` command-line option of `nics-helper.py.
+>
 >Otherwise, the computation will produce garbage results!

->Note: The `scf=qc` option changes the SCF convergence algorithm to one which
+>Note: The `scf=qc` option changes the SCF convergence algorithm to one which is
->is more robust, and therefore more likely to converge (albeit slightly more slowly).
+>more robust than the default, and therefore more likely to converge (albeit
+>slightly more slowly).

 #### Example 03: Extracting NICS data from Gaussian output